benjaminion/LLL_docs/lll_introduction.rst

 <https://github.com/ethereum/cpp-ethereum/wiki/LLL-PoC-6/04fae9e627ac84d771faddcf60098ad09230ab58>`_
 is still available on GitHub and remains the starting point for this documentation set.
-However, that documentation was last updated in 2014, and some things have changed since then.
+However, that documentation was last updated in 2014, and significant things have changed since then.

 Example Code